Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Applications

 Let $X$ be a regular product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$.
 Recall that $X$ is automatically strong compactly aligned by Corollary \ref{C:autscaps}.
 Also, an ideal $I\subseteq A$ is negatively invariant for $X$ if and only if $X_F^{-1}(I)\subseteq I$ for all $\mt\neq F\subseteq[d]$, since $\I_F=A$ for all $\mt\neq F\subseteq[d]$.
 The gauge-invariant ideals of $\N\O_X$ can be parametrised particularly succinctly.
 We start with some auxiliary results.

-\begin{proposition} Let $X$ be a regular product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$ and let $I\subseteq A$ be an ideal.
-Then the following hold: \begin{enumerate} \item If $I$ is negatively invariant for $X$, then $J_F(I,X)=A$ for all $\mt\neq F\subseteq[d]$. \item If $I$ is positively and negatively invariant for $X$, then $[X]_I$ is regular. \end{enumerate} \end{proposition}
+\begin{lemma} Let $X$ be a regular product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$ and let $I\subseteq A$ be an ideal.
+Then the following hold: \begin{enumerate} \item If $I$ is negatively invariant for $X$, then $J_F(I,X)=A$ for all $\mt\neq F\subseteq[d]$. \item If $I$ is positively and negatively invariant for $X$, then $[X]_I$ is regular. \end{enumerate} \end{lemma}